jmcheon/deep_learning_specialization/Course4/README.md

 - Convolutional Neural Networks

 ## week2 - Deep Convolutional Models: Case Studies
+Discover some powerful practical tricks and methods used in deep CNNs, straight from the research paper, then apply transfer leraning to your own deep CNN

 Discover some powerful practical tricks and methods used in deep CNNs, straight from the research papers, then apply transfer learning to your own deep CNN

 - Case Studies
 - Practical Advice for using ConvNets

 ## week3 - Object Detection
+Apply your new knowledge of CNNs to one of the hottest (and most challenging) fields in computer vision: object detection

 Apply your new knowledge of CNNs to one of the hottest (and most challenging) fields in computer vision: object detection

 - Detection Algorithms